-The majority of the data in the income statistics is extracted in August.
+In 2020 data is extracted in November.
 Thus revisions after this date will not be taken into account in the income statistics.
 This mainly affects the self-employed.

 5.1 Overall accuracy

 The quality is in general considered to be very good for the income types included in the statistics.